The-Philomath/LearningCurve/Articles/C++/Basic.md

 In west const style, `const T` when `T` is `char*` is `char*const`.
 Surprising.
 (T is template parameter) In east const style, `T const` when `T` is `char*` is `char*const`.
 Not surprising at all.
+* keywords we can use anywhere but identifies can only be used at certian specific places.
+We can define a variable with the identifier name.
+identifiers: final, override, import, module